Tool

 Storm Events Database

-The database interface allows users to search for various types of storms recorded by state, county, and event type.
-The data contain a chronological listing, by state and county, of hurricanes, tornadoes, thunderstorms, hail, floods, drought conditions, lightning, high winds, snow, temperature extremes, and other weather phenomena.
+Two search fields give users a way to search for storms that may have impacted their location.
+The data contain a chronological listing of hurricanes, tornadoes, thunderstorms, hail, floods, drought conditions, lightning, high winds, snow, temperature extremes, and other weather phenomena.
 You can use the database to document:

 - The occurrence of storms and other significant weather phenomena having sufficient intensity to cause loss of life, injuries, significant property damage, and/or disruption to commerce;